Neurofibromin/bookmark-dlp/README.md

 Put the Bookmarks.html and the **yt-dlp(.exe) into the same directory as the executable**.
 Get the Bookmarks.html from a Google takeout.
 The yt-dlp executable can be found [here](https://github.com/yt-dlp/yt-dlp#installation).<br/>
 If you do not provide the Bookmarks.html the program will check for default data directories of several browsers.
 More detail below.<br>
 Run the executable: <br/>
-Windows: double click the bookmark-dlp-8.0.x.exe file <br/>
+Windows: in CMD or PowerShell: `bookmark-dlp-8.0.x.exe --console` <br/>
-Linux: in terminal in the directory: ./bookmark-dlp-linux-x64-8.0.x
+Linux: in terminal in the directory: `./bookmark-dlp-linux-x64-8.0.x --console` More flags/usage info: `bookmark-dlp-.. --help`

 ## How it works
 The program first checks if a Bookmarks.html exists within its root directory/where it was called from.
 If yes, that is the input file.
 If no, default locations for some browsers (Chrome, Brave and Firefox<sup>unstable</sup> currently) are checked, to find any browser profiles with bookmarks.<br/>